Madden NFL Mobile: Packs

 Packs are another element to the game.
 Prior to the launch of Madden Overdrive, it was a major element.
 However, most traditional packs were eliminated and were replaced by packs purchased with various tokens and currencies available in-game.
 However, some packs require spending of actual money, in the form of Madden Cash.
 There are many different packs available for different times and lengths.
 Some packs such as the Pro Pack are available 24/7, while others (such as Super Bowl) are available for a few days.
 Packs could include rare collectibles, bronze to onyx players, etc. and vary in value.

-There are uniforms for all 32 teams and some special uniforms.
+There are uniforms for all 32 teams and some special uniforms that are earned from playing events.
 The default uniform depends on the team being used.
 Some special uniforms come out for example throwback uniforms and special uniforms for the events.
 Uniforms may be purchased with in-game coins, cash, and gems.
 They may also be obtained through packs.

 Release

 The game received a soft launch on the Canadian App Store on August 12, 2014.

 The game was released on the iOS App Store and on Android's Google Play, the same day that Madden NFL 15 was released on console.
 A large update, coinciding with the release of Madden NFL 16, was released in August 2015.
 The new features were added in the season such as achievements, league improvements, a redesigned hub, more Live Events, and better tuning.
 Seasonal updates for Madden NFL 17 and Madden NFL 18 were also released.
 For the 2018–19 season, the game was renamed to Madden NFL Overdrive.
 It was renamed back to Madden Mobile for the 2019–20 season.
+In 2020 - 21 season, the game was renamed once again as Madden NFL 21 Mobile to known as a mobile version of Madden NFL 21 instead of being a separate mobile game.
+Since then, the year on the game title was changed after each season update.